ruzgarimren/YHP/README.md

 ---

-## Quantum Circuit Integration for Player Control
+## Quantum Circuit Integration for Paddle Control

 - **Quantum Paddle Control**: The core gameplay revolves around a quantum circuit that empowers players to control their paddles using quantum gates.
 - **Toffoli, Controlled X, Pauli X, S, T Dagger Gates**: Qpong incorporates these quantum gates within the circuit, offering diverse strategies for paddle manipulation.